Yarraville learning hub

 On this page

-The Annecto David House Learning Hub offers a cross section of activities and courses, designed to assist people with disability get involved in their community and to increase learning and independence.
-You can participate in areas of learning or activities, both on and off-site, based on personal interests.
-Courses range from using iPads and general computer skills to gardening, exercise, health and wellbeing for adults and the creative arts.
-They may assist you to develop skills that lead to employment or new interests and hobbies.
+The Annecto Yarraville learning hub (formally David House) offers a cross-section of activities and courses designed to assist people with disability get involved in their community and increasing learning and independence.
+You can participate in areas of education or activities, both on and off-site, based on personal interests.
+Courses range from using iPads and general computer skills to gardening, exercise, health and well being for adults and the creative arts.
+They may assist you in developing skills that lead to employment or new interests and hobbies.

 Courses and activities

-Through the courses and activities at the learning hub, you may choose to:
+Through the courses and activities at the Yarraville learning hub, you may choose to:

-- Foster independent living skills, such as travelling on public transport and general personal care and wellbeing.
+- Foster independent living skills, such as traveling on public transport and general personal care and well-being

 - Develop and maintain numeracy and literacy skills.